louismeunier/notes/Analysis 4/analysis4.typ

 ]

 #remark[
-The following section writes notations assuming $H$ has a countable.
+The following section writes notations assuming $H$ has a countable basis.
 However, for more general Hilbert spaces, all countable summations can be replaced with uncountable ones in which only countably many elements are nonzero.
 The theory is very similar.
 ]

 #definition("Orthonormal Basis")[